How To Get Makeup Stains Off Of Towels

-1. Spray on shaving cream.
-Shaving foam (not the gel kind) does a brilliant job of removing oil-free liquid foundation from towels — just spray it on both sides, rub it in well, and rinse under warm water.
+1. Use shaving cream.
+Shaving foam (not the gel kind) does a brilliant job of removing oil-free liquid foundation from towels.
+Spray it on both sides, rub it in well, and rinse under warm water.
 Repeat this process as needed until the stain is gone.

 I’m not going to lie: lipstick stains are the worst.
 Like mascara, lipstick is a combination of substances.
 In this case, it’s color-intensive pigments, oils, and waxes specifically created to stay put.
 To get lipstick stains out, you need to treat all three substances.

 1. Dissolve the pigments.
-Stack three white paper towels on your counter then put the stained fabric on top.
+Stack three white paper towels on your counter and put the stained fabric on top.
 Dip the corner of another paper towel in rubbing alcohol (surgical spirits in the UK) and then, dabbing but NOT rubbing, carefully blot the stain.
-Rotate corners of the moistened paper towel so you’re constantly working with a clean area.
+Rotate the moistened paper towel, so you’re continually working with a clean area.
 Continue until the lipstick stain begins to fade.

 2. Cut through the oils and waxes.
-Once the pigments have begun to lift away, squirt a grease-cutting liquid dish detergent on the spot right on top of the remaining rubbing alcohol.
+Once the pigments have started to lift away, squirt a grease-cutting liquid dish detergent right on top of the remaining rubbing alcohol.
 Gently spread it with your finger but do NOT rub it in.
-Allow the detergent 15-20 minutes to work, then hold the fabric stained side down under a stream of hot running water to remove any remaining residue.
+Allow the cleanser 15-20 minutes to work, then hold the fabric stained side down under a stream of hot running water to remove any remaining residue.

 3. Repeat if needed before laundering.
 Continue to repeat steps 1 and 2 until the stain is completely gone.
 Launder the fabric immediately, and add Oxyclean or bleach (not both) to the wash cycle along with your laundry detergent.

 Although these steps have helped me get makeup stains off of towels and washcloths 99% of the time, there’s always the occasional stubborn stain.
-Usually, it’s one I didn’t find before laundering and the dryer made the stain almost permanent.
-When that happens, I give these last ditch steps a try just to see if I can avoid tossing the towel or washcloth away.
+Usually, it’s one I didn’t find before laundering, and the dryer made the stain almost permanent.
+When that happens, I give these last-ditch steps a try.

 • Goo Gone.
 The same Goo Gone you’d use to remove sticky price tags or tree sap can often get out stubborn makeup stains on towels.
 Since it can be a skin irritant, I try not to use it unless all other measures have failed.

 • Acetone-based nail polish remover.
-This is another substance that can cause irritation and sometimes leaves behind an odor unless you wash the fabric repeatedly.
+Acetone is another substance that can irritate and sometimes leaves behind an odor unless you wash the fabric repeatedly.
 That said, it worked when nothing else removed the stains from a 24-hour lipstick I used to wear.

 • Ammonia.
-If you’ve ever used household ammonia then you know why this is the very last step I try.
-The stuff smells to high heaven but, wow, does it work!
+If you’ve ever used household ammonia, then you know why this is the very last step I try.
 Before using ammonia, be sure you’ve thoroughly laundered (but not dried) the stained towel to remove residue from all other stain-removing efforts.
 Next, combine 1 quart hot water, 1 tablespoon ammonia, and 1/2 teaspoon bleach-free liquid laundry detergent.
 Soak the stain in this for 20 minutes, scrub with an old toothbrush, rinse, and launder.
-You should be good to go.